MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui.md

 ## Step 0 - Set Up Development Environment

 1. Follow steps 1-4 of the [WindowsAppSDK environment setup guide][WindowsAppsWinui3ConfigureYourDevEnvironment].
-This guide will walk you through minimum system requirements, installing visual studio, enabling NuGet package source, and installing the WindowsAppSDK Extension for Visual Studio.
+This guide describes the minimum system requirements, installing visual studio, enabling NuGet package source, and installing the WindowsAppSDK Extension for Visual Studio.
 1. Install [WebView2 Runtime][Webview2Installer] or any [Microsoft Edge (Chromium) non-stable channel][MicrosoftedgeinsiderDownload] installed on Windows 10 version 1803 \(build 17134\) or later.
 For more information about Windows 10, navigate to [Windows Update: FAQ][MicrosoftSupport12373].
 1. To access all developer-specific Visual Studio features, turn on [Developer Mode][WindowsUwpGetStartedEnableYourDeviceForDevelopment].